adamglang/weather-monitoring-api/readme.md

 }
 ```

-- To create a temperature reading for a device make a POST request to `http://localhost:3000/api/temperature-readings` with the following payload:
+4. #### To create a temperature reading for a device make a POST request to `http://localhost:3000/api/temperature-readings` with the following payload - Adding more of these will update the daily stats average, and possibly the daily low or high for that device for that day ("day" is midnight to the last second of the day in the device's timezone)
 ```json
 {
     "deviceId": {deviceId}, // The id of the device you created "temperature": 45.44 // Any floating point number }
 ```
-Adding more of these will update the daily stats average, and possibly the daily low or high for that device for that day ("day" is midnight to the last second of the day in the device's timezone)

-- After adding some temperature readings to one or more device, you can get the current day's stats for a device by making a GET request to `http://localhost:3000/daily-stats/{deviceId}` or request a specific day via `http://localhost:3000/daily-stats/{deviceId}?date=01-01-2024` where the date is in the format `DD-MM-YYYY`
+5. #### After adding some temperature readings to one or more device, you can get the current day's stats for a device by making a GET request to `http://localhost:3000/daily-stats/{deviceId}` which defaults to today, or request a specific day via `http://localhost:3000/daily-stats/{deviceId}?date=01-01-2024` where the date is in the format `DD-MM-YYYY`

+6. #### Run the tests with ```yarn test```

+7. #### Feel free to try to break things.
+The requirements were met, and I added sensible validation but I may have missed something!

 ## Technology Choices and Rationale